Learned Incremental Nonlinear Dynamic Inversion for Quadrotors with and without Slung Payloads

 \section{Related Work}

-Several prior works have pointed out that INDI is crucial for achieving good tracking performance, especially for high-speed flights.
-In particular, adding the INDI component is necessary for both MPC and geometric controllers and both kinds of controllers can reach similar flight performance, given a valid reference trajectory~\cite{Sun2022QuadrotorMPC}.
-Including a drag model~\cite{Sun2022QuadrotorMPC, 2018-faessler-DifferentialFlatnessQuadrotor} or motor delay~\cite{2021-tal-AccurateTrackingAggressive} can further improve the performance, but with a less significant impact.
-Recently, INDI has also been shown to be important for agile flights with multirotors carrying payloads~\cite{2025-sun-AgileCooperativeAerial}.
+Several prior studies have highlighted the importance of INDI for achieving high tracking performance, particularly in high-speed flight.
+Specifically, incorporating the INDI component is essential for both MPC- and geometric-based controllers, with both approaches achieving comparable performance when provided with a valid reference trajectory~\citep{Sun2022QuadrotorMPC}.
+Performance can be further enhanced by modeling drag~\citep{Sun2022QuadrotorMPC, 2018-faessler-DifferentialFlatnessQuadrotor} or motor delay~\citep{2021-tal-AccurateTrackingAggressive}, though these factors have a comparatively smaller effect.
+More recently, INDI has also been shown to play a critical role in agile flight of multirotors carrying payloads~\citep{2025-sun-AgileCooperativeAerial}.

-Another option is to learn a function that predicts the nonlinear residual dynamics, rather than estimating them online as in INDI.
-The paper by \textcite{bauersfeld2021} proposes the addition of a neural network to predict residual forces acting on a quadrotor.
-It makes a non-markovian assumption, which means the network takes previous states as input rather than just the current state.
-The network predicts a six dimensional vector which contains the residual forces and torques in the $x$-, $y$- and $z$-axis.
-The results show a clear sign that such additions to a flight controller can improve overall flight performance.
-Another paper by \textcite{2022-shi-NeuralSwarm2PlanningControl} looks into the residual forces coming from the interaction between multiple quadrotors and the downwash effect, which arises when a quadrotor flies over another creating forces pushing the lower one down.
-In their work they use deepsets to combine the outputs of individual neural networks for each quadrotor to predict the residual forces acting specifically on the $z$-axis.
-The method described in this paper reduced the worst-case $z$-error of a quadrotor's position by a factor of two to four for quadrotors experiencing downwash.
+An alternative to online estimation, as in INDI, is to learn a function that directly predicts the nonlinear residual dynamics. \citet{bauersfeld2021} propose augmenting the controller with a neural network that predicts residual forces acting on a quadrotor.
+Their method adopts a non-Markovian assumption, using previous states as inputs rather than only the current state.
+The network outputs a six-dimensional vector representing the residual forces and torques along the $x$-, $y$-, and $z$-axes.
+Experimental results demonstrate that such learned residual models can significantly enhance flight performance.
+Similarly, \citet{2022-shi-NeuralSwarm2PlanningControl} investigate residual forces arising from inter-quadrotor interactions, particularly the downwash effect, where an upper quadrotor induces downward forces on a lower one.
+Their approach employs DeepSets to aggregate outputs from individual neural networks for each quadrotor, enabling the prediction of residual forces specifically along the $z$-axis.
+This method reduces the worst-case $z$-position error under downwash conditions by a factor of two to four.